Khagina: A Persian Recipe for Scrambled Eggs from the Diwans Bungalow

 Khagina is a scrambled egg dish of Persian origin that is the signature breakfast items at jüSTa Diwans Bungalow in Ahmedabad.

-“It is eggs mixed with a lot of onions,” my server says when I point to the breakfast menu enquiring about khagina.
-It’s a simple description that doesn’t do the dish justice.
-Because the khagina that arrives at my table is a scrambled egg preparation, heavy on the onions (yes), but also flavoured with onions, tomatoes, and generous amount of coriander.
-It is like a bhurji, but richer.
+“It is simply egg, mixed with a lot of onion,” my server explain when I ask about khagina.
+This deceptively simple description does not do the dish justice.
+The khagina that arrives at my table is a scrambled egg preparation — like a bhurji, but richer; heavy on the onion, flavoured with tomatoes, and a generous hand of coriander.

 Khagina has Persian origins, and is a a type of scrambled egg.
-The word ‘khagina’ itself is derived from the Persian word ‘khaag’, which means egg.
+The word ‘khagina’ itself is derived from the Persian word ‘khaag’, meaning egg.

-Khagina, one of the signature items at jüSTa Diwans Bungalow, a 150-year-old heritage home converted into a luxury stay.
-The ancestral home of architect IM Kadri was built by his great-grandfather Sayad Bavamiyan Kadri — the Diwan of Radhanpur.
+Khagina, one of the signature items at jüSTa Diwans Bungalow, a 150-year-old heritage home that is now a luxury boutique hotel.
+The ancestral home of architect IM Kadri, it was built by his great-grandfather Sayad Bavamiyan Kadri — the Diwan of Radhanpur.
 It was converted into a hotel in 2011 and is now under the jüSTa umbrella.
-Architecturally, it is all vintage furniture, block print and ajrakh furnishing and stained glass bay windows.
+Architecturally, it is all vintage furniture, block print and ajrakh furnishings, and stained glass bay windows.

 Three generations of Rihana Begums’ family have been cooking this dish — first for the Diwan and his family, and now for guests.